Rich-Burkett/resume-challenge-web/README.md

 # resume-challenge-web
-Code for the resume webpage
+Repository for testing the web-resume in Azure